tenzir/tenzir/web/docs/operators/transformations/select.md

 ## Description

 The `select` operator keeps only the fields matching the provided extractors and removes all other fields.
+It is the dual to [`drop`](drop.md).

 In relational algebra, `select` performs a *projection* of the provided arguments.

 ### `<extractor>...`

-The list of extractors identifying fields to keep.
+The comma-separator list of extractors that identifies the fields to keep.

 ## Examples